Skip to main content

 );

-By default, typed paths are always materialized (and do not count against `variant_max_subcolumns_count`).
+`variant_enable_typed_paths_to_sparse`By default, typed paths always participate in Subcolumnization (and do not count against `variant_max_subcolumns_count`).
 When set to `true`, typed paths also count toward the threshold and may be moved to the shared structure.

 Behavior at limits and tuning suggestions: